elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 That tiny project gave me a chance to discover the first coasts of low-power-land.
 It is really fun to drive things to even lower currents and to minimize the footprints of the boards.
 The technology works for months without problems.
 The RF433 technology proved to be reliable enough for that use case - but there are now better choices on the market.
 The RFM12 and RFM69 modules from hopeFM are very promising - they provide much more reliabilty, are even smaller and have bidirectional transmitting including auto gain adaption, acknowledge-management and AES128 encryption (but they were out of stock anywhere when I build that project).

+In retrospective, it hardly makes sense to use a complete Arduino Board to remove most of the parts (LED, regulator) to save power afterwards.
+I would rather chose a plain Atmel MCU like AtTiny 85 or AtMega168 or 328.
+That could be programmed with an Arduino Bootloader for easier deployment through USB if required or simply by ISP connector.